jtsalva/Bull-SQLite/README.md

 # Bull SQLite
-Simple Helper Package for using SQLite3 in Python
+Simple Helper Package for use with SQLite3 in Python.
+Handles connecting, comitting, and closing so you no longer have to bother; helping you write more concise code.

+Basically takes in parameters for a given operation such as selecting, formats the query for you and executes it in only one line.

 ## Example usage
 ```python